 In 2012, Fjola and Ross decided to take what they had learned from CBTpsych.com, and create a program accessible to anyone worldwide.
 Unlike the original program, the new one would be suitable for all people who suffer from social anxiety, not just those with stutter.
 Fjola and Ross redeveloped and redesigned the treatment program, and launched it as AI-Therapy - Overcome Social Anxiety in August 2012.

-Two trials were conducted on CBTpsych.com.
+Previously, two trials were conducted on CBTpsych.com.
 The first study involved 2 participants with a diagnosis of social phobia, and both lost their diagnosis following treatment.
 A second study involved 18 participants.
 10 of these participants completed all seven sections of the program, and everyone who had a social phobia diagnosis prior to starting the program no longer met the criteria for social phobia after the program.
 Furthermore, of the 16 participants who began the program, there was a statistically significant reduction in symptoms of social anxiety, unhelpful thoughts and depressed mood.
-A randomized controlled trial (RCT) study of the original CBTpsych.com program is currently underway.

-AI-Therapy's Overcome Social Anxiety program only uses well established, evidence-based therapies.
+AI-Therapy's Overcome Social Anxiety is an evidence-based program.
+Furthermore, it only uses well-established, evidence-based therapies.
 In particular, it uses a therapeutic approach known as cognitive behavioral therapy (CBT).
 Hundreds of clinical trials over the past 30 years have confirmed the long-term effectiveness of CBT for treating anxiety among adults.

 More information about the academic research underpinning the program can be found in the following peer-reviewed papers:

 Fjola has also presented her research at peer reviewed conferences in the USA, UK, Australia, Europe and South America.
 A relevant blog post is Fjola's CBT World Congress talk on AI-Therapy in July, 2013